Dr Claire M. Hubbard-Hall

 Programme Leader in Military History & Postgraduate Study

-Claire’s research explores the secrecy and deception that shaped the secret war, examining the lives of all those involved such as spies, spymasters, and secret armies, alongside wives of secret agents and their dependents.
+Claire’s research interests also include dress and disguise, and secret gadgetry.
 Her fascination with intricate espionage operations, ingenious but deadly traitors and the complex system of coded wartime communication can be found within her teaching at BGU.

 - The Secret State: The History of Modern Espionage